Quake Brutalist Jam 3

 Cards on the table, I don't like the pistol.
 Its not the quality of its model, animations or sounds (which like the vast majority of the mod, are excellent).
 Its what it gives to the player and takes from the experience.

 The power of the player's arsenal has increased.
 The baseline weapons are stronger than the Q1 equivalents and the rest of the new additions fill out some of the space not covered in the original weapons.
 If the baseline player is stronger, you need stronger challenges to meet them too.
 The expanded roster helps with this, but in general low level encounters are either squeezed out or made less consequential.
-The pistol is also a big factor in squeezing out these low level fights, demolishing low level enemies with little risk or ammo cost.
-This shift is comparible to the introduction of Doom 2's super shotgun, the encounters had to dramatically increase the numbers of low tier enemies and add several mid and high tier enemies to keep up with the player.
+The pistol is also a big factor in squeezing out these low level fights, demolishing low level enemies with little risk and no ammo cost.
+This shift is comparible to the introduction of Doom 2's super shotgun, there the encounters had to dramatically increase the numbers of low tier enemies and add several mid and high tier enemies to keep up with the player.